gbdev/pandocs/src/MBC3.md

 MBC3A's clock counters are indeterminate by default.
 Writing any value to this register latches the clock.
 MBC3A cannot provide a running clock.
 Naturally, it can latch repeatedly.

-**tl;dr**: The behaviour of this register depends on the MBC's version, so for maximum compatibility, write $00 then $01 to this register to safely trigger latching.
+**tl;dr:** Write $00 then $01 to this register to safely trigger latching on all versions of the chip.

 :::tip

 **Help wanted**

+The exact latching behavior of MBC3 and MBC30 has not been tested and the sample size could be improved even for the MBC3A and MBC3B.

-If you have a flashcart and any MBC3 or MBC30 cart (see the print on the chip), please reach out to us on gbdev Discord so you can be given the test ROMs.
+If you would like to help, have a flashcart and any official RTC cartridge, please reach out to us on gbdev Discord so you can be given the test ROMs.

 :::